Klein-Maskit combination theorem for Anosov subgroups: Free products: Regularity

 \begin{lemma} Special sequences in $\G$ are $\tmod$-regular. \end{lemma}

 \begin{proof} Let $(\g_n)$ be a special sequence.
-Suppose that the initial letter and the terminal letter of each element $\g_n$ in the sequence are in $\G_A$ (there are three more possibilities, and the analysis in each case is similar).
-After extraction, we reduce to one of the following two cases.
+Suppose that the rightmost and leftmost letters of the reduced form of each element $\g_n$ in the sequence are in $\G_A$ (there are three more possibilities, and the analysis in each case is similar).
+After extraction, we reduce to one of the following two cases:

-\begin{case} Assume that the terminal letter sequence $(\alpha_n)$ of $(\g_n)$ is unbounded.
-In this case, after passing to a subsequence of $(\g_n)$, we assume that the terminal letter sequence $(\alpha_n)$ of $(\g_n)$ $\tmod$-flag-converges:
+\begin{case} Assume that the leftmost letter sequence $(\alpha_n)$ of $(\g_n)$ is unbounded.
+In this case, after passing to a subsequence of $(\g_n)$, we assume that the leftmost letter sequence $(\alpha_n)$ of $(\g_n)$ flag-converges:

 Since the $B$ is antipodal to $a_-$, we deduce that